exoplatform/exo-documentation/docs/GettingStarted.rst

     .. note:: If the activity composer is empty, the |image78| button still grey and unclickable until adding something (a text message, a link or a file) in the activity composer area.

-.. _Sharing-news:
+.. _News:

-Sharing a news in the activity stream
+Posting a news in the activity stream
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 From a space's acivity stream, you are able to share a news with the space’s members.
 Publishing a news allows you to easily write, broadcast, pin and share communication content.

-Sharing a simple news from short form
+Posting a simple news from short form
 --------------------------------------

-To share an article with other space’s members, click on News tab from the activity composer, the tab contains :
+To post an article with other space’s members, click on News tab from the activity composer, the tab contains :

 - A **Title** field :  Allows you to enter the news title.
 The title should not exceed 150 characters: Beyond that limit you will not be allowed to write.